Bernard Caulfield (judge)

 Sir Bernard Caulfield (24 April 1914 – 17 October 1994) was a British barrister and High Court judge who served in the Queen's Bench Division from 1968 to 1989.
 Known for his verbal floridness in court, he is perhaps best remembered for presiding over Jeffrey Archer's libel action against the Daily Star in 1987, which later led to Archer's conviction and imprisonment for perjury.

 Early life and legal career

-Bernard Caulfield was the youngest son of John Caulfield St Helens, and Catherine Quinn.
+Bernard Caulfield was the youngest son of John Caulfield of St Helens, and Catherine Quinn.
 He was educated at St Francis Xavier's College, Liverpool and Liverpool University, graduating with an LL.B. in 1938 and an LL.M. in 1940, qualifying as a solicitor the same year.
 He was called up for military service the same year, and served in the Royal Army Ordnance Corps, reaching the rank of Major.
 On returning to civilian life in 1946, he transferred to the Bar, and he was called to the Bar by Lincoln's Inn in 1947.
 He joined the Midland Circuit in 1949 and was appointed a Queen's Counsel in 1961.

 Caulfield was Recorder of Coventry from 1963 to 1968 and Leader of the Midland Circuit from 1965 to 1968.